 Lake Martin was originally known as Cherokee Bluffs for the geological formation upon which it was built, but the dam was renamed in 1936 in honor of Thomas Martin, the then-president of Alabama Power Company.

 The area hosts many events throughout the year, including fishing tournaments, fireworks on July 4th, and the Alexander City Jazz Festival, held every year in downtown Alexander City.
+The Jazz Fest has rocked East Central Alabama with jazz, blues, and southern rock for the past 30 years.

 And don’t get confused!
 Alabama has a lake of a similar name, the Logan Martin Lake on the Coosa River, but Lake Martin and Logan Martin Lake are actually not the same.